"

 • Education – the name of the school or university, degree or program, major or specialization, and relevant coursework, academic achievements, conferences and workshops, scholarships.

-• Work Experience – summary of work experience, not a detail list of your work experience, for students without work experience – academic projects, extracurricular activities, volunteer work, and personal projects
+• Work Experience – summary of work experience, not a detail list of your work experience, for students without work experience – academic projects, extracurricular activities, volunteer work, and personal projects.
+Add resume and cover letter to this section

 • Skills and Competencies – such as technical skills, languages, software proficiency, certifications and leadership abilities, and teamwork